aligma/jss/docs/data/routes/docs/techniques/graphql/graphql-overview/en.md

 * _A graph_.
 GraphQL queries are graph traversal, which enables incredibly expressive queries that would take many requests if done with a REST API.
 * _An amazing ecosystem_.
 The GraphQL community is large and vibrant, with a whole galaxy of useful tools already made.

-There are very good [tutorials](http://graphql.org/learn/) out there on how to use and learn GraphQL, including [Apollo Launchpad](https://launchpad.graphql.com/) that lets you create a GraphQL server and query it right in a browser.
+There are very good [tutorials](http://graphql.org/learn/) out there on how to use and learn GraphQL, including [Apollo Server](https://codesandbox.io/s/apollo-server) and [Apollo Launchpad](https://glitch.com/~apollo-launchpad) that let you create a GraphQL server and query it right in a browser.

 ## When to use GraphQL?